bregman-arie/sre-checklist/README.md

 ### Monitoring

 - [ ] Choose monitoring solution
-  - If you can afford it, go for ready monitoring solutions like DataDog, NewRelic, ...
+  - If you can afford it, consider going for ready monitoring solutions like DataDog, NewRelic, ...
-  - Be aware of maintenance and how much time you are willing to invest in maintaining monitoring solution
+  - Be aware of maintenance and how much time you are willing to invest in developing and maintaining monitoring solution
+- [ ] Alerts/Monitors
+  - [ ] Critical alerts defined
+  - [ ] Team gets notifications on critical alerts (Slack, Phone, Email, ... perhaps all.  whatever works best for the team)
+- [ ] Incident Management
+- [ ] Dashboards

 ### Chaos Engineering